Health Protection (Coronavirus, Restrictions) (Self-Isolation) (England) Regulations 2020

-The Health Protection (Coronavirus, Restrictions) (Self-Isolation) (England) Regulations 2020 (SI 2020/1045) was a statutory instrument (SI) made on 27 September 2020 by the Secretary of State for Health and Social Care, Matt Hancock, in response to the COVID-19 pandemic.
-They were sometimes referred to as the Self-Isolation Regulations.
+The Health Protection (Coronavirus, Restrictions) (Self-Isolation) (England) Regulations 2020 (SI 2020/1045) is a statutory instrument (SI) made on 27 September 2020 by the Secretary of State for Health and Social Care, Matt Hancock, in response to the COVID-19 pandemic.
+They are sometimes referred to as the Self-Isolation Regulations.

 The regulations, which covered England only, mandated self-isolation for up to 14 days (reduced to 10 days on 14 December 2020) for anyone testing positive, or who was living with or who had otherwise been in close contact with someone who had tested positive.
 A person required to self-isolate had to state the address at which they would be self-isolating, and was required disclose to the contacting official the names of all the people they lived with.
 The isolating person's employer was required not to allow them to attend work.
 Breaches of the regulations could lead to criminal prosecutions or fixed penalties on sliding scales of up to £10,000.

 From 16 August 2021 certain classes of people were exempted from having to self-isolate, including those having received a full course of vaccination in the UK.
 That exemption was removed following the initial emergence of the Omicron variant, but was restored on 14 December 2021.

 The regulations were revoked on 24 February 2022.

 Regulations

 Legal basis

-The Health Protection (Coronavirus, Restrictions) (Self-Isolation) (England) Regulations 2020 (SI 2020/1045) were introduced by way of a Statutory Instrument made by the Secretary of State for Health and Social Care, Matt Hancock, using emergency powers available to him under the Public Health (Control of Disease) Act 1984.
+The Health Protection (Coronavirus, Restrictions) (Self-Isolation) (England) Regulations 2020 (SI 2020/1045) were introduced by way of a statutory instrument made by the Secretary of State for Health and Social Care, Matt Hancock, using emergency powers available to him under the Public Health (Control of Disease) Act 1984.
 The regulations themselves stated the legal basis for using such powers, namely "the serious and imminent threat to public health which is posed by the incidence and spread of severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) in England"; he also certified that the restrictions "are proportionate to what they seek to achieve, which is a public health response to that threat."

-The regulations were laid before parliament at 00.00 on 28 September, just as the regulations were coming into force.
+The regulations were laid before Parliament at 00.00 on 28 September, just as the regulations were coming into force.
 The Secretary of State used section 45R of the Public Health (Control of Disease) Act 1984 to enact the regulations immediately subject to retrospective approval by resolution of each House of Parliament within twenty-eight days.
 In the regulations themselves he stated that "by reason of urgency, it is necessary to make this instrument" without having first placed a draft before parliament for prior discussion and approval.